Resume Advice

 • Include any awards or a high GPA.
 If your GPA isn't terribly impressive, leave it off.

-• Put your education section at the top of your resume.
+• Put your education section at the top of your resume before work experience, especially when seeking entry-level jobs.

 Work Experience